samueljackson92/samueljackson92.github.io/about.md

 ---
 layout: page
-title: About
+title: About Me
 permalink: /about/
 ---

-I'm a data scientist in the SciML group at the Scientific Computing Department in Rutherford Appleton Laboratory, Oxfordshire, UK.
-Before that I worked at ISIS Neutron and Muon Source as a scientific software engineer.
-Outside of my day job I'm interested in tennis, chess, cooking, and learning to speak Spanish.
-All views are my own.
+I'm a data scientist in the Science & Machine Learning group within the Scientific Computing Department at Rutherford Appleton Laboratory, Oxfordshire, UK.
+This blog is primarily a place for me to dump my learning notes.
+My main research interests are around how recent advances in machine learning can be applied to solve challenges in scientific data analysis.
+I have a particular interest in:

+ - Unsupervised, semi-supervised, and self-supervised methods.
+ - Working with small datasets
+ - Working with multi-modal datasets
+ - Uncertainty quantification
+ - Model interpretability & constraints